ihreapotheken/IA-SDK-iOS/README.md

 IAOverTheCounterSDK.register()
 IAOrderingSDK.register(delegate: delegate)
 ```
+> [!IMPORTANT]
+> Don't forget to set your API key and client ID.

 3. **Initialize**
 Before using any SDK features, you must ensure that required conditions are met.
-Call the following line once your UI is ready:
+Call the `initialize` function once your UI is ready:
 ```
 let result = try await IASDK.initialize(options: .init(shouldShowIndicator: true, isCancellable: false, isAnimated: false))
 ```